 Diet Type: Omnivore

 Live foods (fishes, shrimps, worms): Some of Diet

 Meaty Food: Some of Diet

 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

-These fish are easy to care for, mostly just needing the water to be kept clean.
-Aquariums are closed systems and regardless of size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Replace 25 - 50% of the tank water at least once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+These fish are easy to care for provided their water is kept clean.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up, and water hardness increases due to evaporation.
+Replace 25 to 50% of the tank water at least once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

-The Zebra Danio is a schooling species that will spend most time in the top and middle regions, particularly if there is open water or water current.
-This fish as fairly hardy and will adapt to most aquarium conditions.
+The Zebra Danio is a schooling species that will spend most of its time in the top and middle regions of the aquarium, particularly if there is open water or water current.
+This fish is fairly hardy and will adapt to most aquarium conditions.
 The waters they inhabit in the wild are acidic, but the stock now available in the hobby is many generations past this.
-Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20 gallon size.
-Provide good filtration and the tank should be covered as these fish may jump.
+Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20-gallon size.
+Provide good filtration and keep the tank covered as these fish may jump.

-These fish are most effectively displayed in tanks which simulate their natural habitat to bring out their colors.
-Use a dark colored fine gravel or sand substrate and provide a variety of plants will make them feel safe.
+These fish are most effectively displayed in tanks that simulate their natural habitat and bring out their colors.
+Use a dark, fine gravel or sand substrate, and provide a variety of plants to make them feel safe.
 Some good selections include Water Wisteria, Hornwort, and Java Moss.
-As with most of the Cyprinid fish they are most at home in well planted aquariums, but as these fish are extremely active swimmers they also need some open areas for swimming.
+As with most Cyprinid fish, they are most at home in well-planted aquariums, but as these fish are extremely active swimmers, they also need some open areas for swimming.